-Additional information about each Fund will be in its annual and semi-annual reports to shareholders, when available.
-The annual report will explain the market conditions and investment strategies affecting each Fund's performance during the last fiscal year.
+Additional information about each Fund is in its annual and semi-annual reports to shareholders and in Form N-CSR.
+The annual report explains the market conditions and investment strategies affecting a Fund's performance during the last fiscal year.
+In Form N-CSR, you will find each Fund's annual and semi-annual financial statements.